 Thoughts and Reflections of a Catholic Geographer

-I am glad you have decided to look at my pages.
+Thank you for looking at my pages.
 In them, I post thoughts on a few matters that are close to me.
 I hope they are of interest to you too.
-Some of these may seem dated. nonetheless they contain ideas that are relevant to the thinking person of the present day.
+Some of these may seem dated.
+Nonetheless, I believe they contain ideas that are relevant to the thinking person of the present day.

 It is my intention to treat what I have written as work in progress, with pages re-visited from time to time.